 Distributions of White Hake from Canadian spring surveys in Div.
-3NOPs during 2005-2014 are shown in Figures 15a,b.
+3NOPs during 2007-2016 are shown in Figures 15a,b.
+Earlier distribution maps are available in Simpson et al. (2016).
 As in previous years, this stock continues to occupy the southwest shelf edge areas of Div.
 3NO.
 In Subdiv.
 3Ps, White Hake are distributed along the shelf edge, and in the Laurentian and Hermitage Channels.
+Strata with higher stratified biomass estimates on the slope edge of Div.
+3O over 2011-2014 and less so in 2015, are not present in 2016 (Fig. 16).